deanwampler/deanwampler.github.io/scala3-highlights.md

 ## Migration

-The book's code examples use the flag `-source 3.1` to force deprecation warnings for older constructs.
+The book's code examples use the flag `-source future` to force deprecation warnings for older constructs.
 The default, `-source 3.0`, is more forgiving.

 Flags to control syntax preferences: